SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 - ✦ ≤11: 4 damage; push 1
 - ★ 12–16: 7 damage; push 3
 - ✸ 17: 10 damage; push 5\
-    **Effect**: If the target is adjacent to a wall or object after the power roll is resolved, they are restrained (EoT).
+    Effect: If the target is adjacent to a wall or object after the power roll is resolved, they are restrained (EoT).
 A target restrained by a dwarf can be pushed by this attack.\
-    **5 Malice**: If the target is pushed into another creature, both the target and the creature are restrained (EoT).
+    5 Malice: If the target is pushed into another creature, both the target and the creature are restrained (EoT).

 **Ensnaring Chains (Maneuver)** ◆ 5 Malice\
 Keywords: Ranged, Weapon\
 Distance: Ranged 10\
-Target: 1 restrained, slowed, or prone target
+Target: 1 restrained, slowed, or prone target\

-**Effect**: The gunner makes a free strike against the target.
+Effect: The gunner makes a free strike against the target.
 The target loses any restrained, slowed, or prone conditions and gains restrained (save ends).

 **Split Shot**\
 Whenever the gunner deals damage to a creature or object, a creature or object within 1 of the recipient takes 3 damage.